Events at the Hispanic Arts Building,

 Strong, moody, sensitive and light-filled, are adjectives often used to describe the work of Natasha Isenhour.
 Painting in both oil and pastel, she is known for her striking still life paintings and atmospheric, representational landscapes.
 Natasha paints full-time on location and in her studio in New Mexico.
 Living only minutes from Bosque del Apache National Wildlife Refuge, she finds limitless inspiration readily available.
 Her style explores local color while incorporating a slight contemporary edge, allowing her mark-making to control the impressions of mass and delicacy.

 Isenhour is a Distinguished Pastelist and past President of the Pastel Society of New Mexico, Signature Member and current Vice President of Plein Air Painters of New Mexico and is an Associate Member with Distinction of American Women Artists.
 Her work has been featured in numerous solo gallery and museum shows as well as group shows throughout the US and abroad.
 Most recent recognition is an invitation to show in the prestigious Cowgirl Up!
 2020 Invitational.
+See the November 30, 2019 feature about Natasha in www.outdoorpainter.com.
 Natasha participates in numerous plein air events throughout the year and has garnered extensive recognition and numerous awards along the way.

 Natasha Isenhour enjoys long standing representation with: